TafadzwaMangena/mildew-detection-in-cherry-leaves/README.md

 ## Deployment

-- Will deploy on Render not Heroku.
+- The app was deployed on render.

-### Heroku
+### Render.com

-- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
+- The App live link is: `https://mildew-detection-in-cherry-leaves-vsfn.onrender.com`
-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-- The project was deployed to Heroku using the following steps.
+- The project was deployed to Render using the following steps.

+Follow these steps to deploy the Powdery Mildew Detection project on Render.com:

-1. Log in to Heroku and create an App
+1. **Sign up or Log in to Render**:
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
+   - Visit [Render.com](https://render.com) and sign up for an account or log in if you already have one.

+2. **Create a New Web Service**:
+   - Once logged in, click on the **New** button on the dashboard and select **Web Service**.

+3. **Connect Your GitHub Repository**:
+   - Link your GitHub account to Render if you haven’t already.
+   - Select the **powdery-mildew-detection** repository from your GitHub repositories.

+4. **Choose Deployment Settings**:
+   - **Environment**: Choose **Python**.
-4. Select the branch you want to deploy, then click Deploy Branch.
+   - **Branch**: Select the branch you want to deploy (e.g., `main`).
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large, then add large files not required for the app to the .slugignore file.
+   - **Build Command**: Enter the following build command to install the required dependencies:
+     ```bash
+     pip install -r requirements.txt
+     ```

+   - **Start Command**: Enter the command to run your app:
+     ```bash
+     streamlit run app.py
+     ```

+5. **Set Environment Variables** (Optional):
+   - If your project requires environment variables (e.g., API keys, database credentials), go to the **Environment** tab and add them.

+6. **Deploy the Web Service**:
+   - Click on the **Create Web Service** button to start the deployment process.
+Render will automatically detect the necessary files (like `requirements.txt`) and build the environment.

+7. **Monitor Build Logs**:
+   - You will be directed to the deployment logs page.
+Here, you can monitor the progress as Render installs dependencies and sets up the app.
+Once the build is successful, Render will start your app.

+8. **Access Your Live Application**:
+   - After deployment, Render will provide you with a public URL for your application.
+You can access it by clicking on the provided link.

+9. **Troubleshooting** (if needed):
+   - If your app fails to deploy, review the logs to identify issues such as missing dependencies, errors in your code, or misconfigured environment variables.
+   - Fix the issue, commit changes to your GitHub repository, and Render will automatically redeploy the app.

+10. **Automatic Deployments on Updates**:
+    - Whenever you push changes to your GitHub repository, Render will automatically redeploy the app with the latest changes.

+Once deployed, you can share the link to your app and monitor its performance through the Render dashboard.

 ## Main Data Analysis and Machine Learning Libraries